SvenVercoulen/Food-Stuff/README.md

 - Answer questions like:
   - “How long since I last drank water?”
   - “How much time have I spent outside this week?”
-- Offer encouragement or tips when it detects unhealthy patterns.\
+- Offer encouragement or tips when it detects unhealthy habits.

+---

+3. Pattern Recognition & Insights
+An AI system could analyze logs over time to provide personalized insights:
+- “You usually go outside more on weekends than weekdays.”
+- “You tend to drink less water on days you stay indoors.”
+- “You average 25 minutes outside per day; increasing it to 45 minutes could improve your mood and energy.”
+This can be rule-based at first, but AI can make correlations (e.g., weather vs. your outdoor time).

+---